About the Hosting Capacity Platform

 Locational System Relief Value

-Locational System Relief Value, or LSRV, is one component of the Value Stack that makes up compensation for Distributed Energy Resources (DER) under the Value of DER structure (pdf).
+Locational System Relief Value (LSRV) is one component of the Value Stack that makes up compensation for DER under the Value of DER Structure (PDF).
 The LSRV is an added credit for DER installations in eligible areas where the utility grid would benefit from additional generation capacity.
-LSRV areas will display a status of “Eligible” on the Hosting Capacity map under “LSRV Area Information.”
-For more on LSRV, VDER and the Value stack, visit our Private Generation Tariffs page.
+LSRV areas will display a status of “Eligible” on the Hosting Capacity Map under “LSRV Area Information.”
+For more on LSRV, VDER, and the Value Stack, visit our Private Generation Tariffs page.

 Aggregated Substation Data